Parmeggiani-Lab/elfin-ui/README.md

 ### TODO: Currently Working On:
  * Export to Elfin Core format
- 	* Solve the network integrity problem
- 		* Support join of networks.
  * Documentation for all operators

 ### TODO: Must-Haves
- * `Join Network`: join two networks by pulling first selected module, including its network,  to the second module's connecting interface.
-	 1. Check compatibility
-	 2. Then do a frame re-shift for all objs in first network based on the selected module
-	 * Allow pull-join having one side being symmetric core?

 ### TODO: Nice-to-Haves
  * Confirm deletion caused by collision